Tiledesk/.github/profile/README.md

   <b><a href="https://developer.tiledesk.com/community/?utm_source=github" target="_blank">Community</a></b>
 </h3>

-### Welcome to Tiledesk 👋
+# Tiledesk: open-source Agentic-AI Operating System
 Tiledesk is the ultimate open-source platform to automate your company with Agentic-AI applications.
 <br>
 <br>
-Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated workflows in minutes with the speed of no-code.
-Ready for real-world use cases across Support, Operations and more, with Visual Automations Designer, Multi-agents, humans in the loop (HITL), Model Context Protocol (MCP) support, native RAGs, APIs and more!
+Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated mulit-channel workflows in minutes with the speed of no-code.
+Ready for real-world use cases across Support, Operations and more, with Visual Automations Designer, Multi-agents, multi-channel (WhatsApp, websites, Facebook, Email and more), humans in the loop (HITL), Model Context Protocol (MCP) support, native RAGs, APIs and more.

 <br>
 <br>